Board of Directors

-The board meets once every two months at alternate hospitals and is open to members of the public.
+The Board meets once every two months and is open to members of the public.
 It has a responsibility to make sure there is a clear strategic direction for the Trust and that it fulfils its statutory responsibilities in relation to finance, governance, clinical quality and partnership working.
-It is made up of executive and non-executive directors.
+It is made up of Executive and Non-Executive Directors.

-The Executive Board is responsible for the putting together strategic and business objectives that develop Trust services in response to local needs.
-Members of the Executive Team, together with the Divisional Directors form the Executive Board.
+The Executive Board is responsible for putting together strategic and business objectives that develop Trust services in response to local needs.
+Trust directors along with members of our senior leadership team form the Executive Board.

 Initially appointed on an interim basis in June 2014.
 Permanent appointment from July 2015.

 David has been working in the Trust as a Consultant Microbiologist since 2000.
 He has held a number of senior clinical leadership roles in the Trust and was appointed to the post of Medical Director in July 2015, he continues in his role as a Consultant Microbiologist on a part time basis.

 As Medical Director, David shapes and leads the clinical services delivered by the Trust in order to drive the best health outcomes.
 Current large scale projects include reviewing how the Trust delivers care across the community and the hospitals, the development of 7 day services, and the implementation of an electronic patient record.